 Key Stage 1 pupils develop an awareness of the past and are taught about changes within and beyond living memory.
 They learn about historical events that are significant locally, nationally and globally.
 For example, Year 2 study the Fire of Nantwich and compare the events with the Great Fire of London.
 Additionally, pupils explore the lives of significant individuals from the past who have contributed to national and international achievements.
 Grace Darling, Guy Fawkes and Samuel Pepys are a few individuals studied in this key stage.
-Developing our pupil's awareness of local historical evidence is important in both key stages.
-In KS1, pupils are helped to understand what the cenotaph in the heart of our town tells us about the World Wars.
+Developing our pupils' awareness of local historical evidence is important in both key stages.

 2) Our History intent, implementation and impact.

 At Gainsborough Nursery and Primary School our history curriculum has inclusion at it's heart; it fulfils the formal requirements of the National Curriculum and it inspires motivation for learning.
 Our broad and balanced curriculum is bespoke to our pupils and to the community in which they live.
 Using a sequential approach to learning, children build on previous historical knowledge and skills.
 Recognising the importance of enriching our pupil’s vocabulary, pupils are introduced to topic specific vocabulary, given opportunities to use this new historical language and revisit it in future lessons.

 Our teaching equips pupils with knowledge about the world around them.
 Through a variety of teaching styles, children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.

 The aims of teaching History in our school are: